arangodb/docs/arangograph/deployments.md

 #### Sharded

-- In addition to memory and disk size as in the OneShard configuration, select the number of nodes for your deployment.
+- In addition to the memory size as in the OneShard configuration, select the number of nodes for your deployment.
 The more nodes you have, the higher the replication factor can be.
+Same as in OneShard, the disk size is automatically set for you.

 ![ArangoGraph Deployment Sharded](images/arangograph-new-deployment-sharded.png)

 #### Single Server

-- Like with OneShard and Sharded deployments, you choose memory and disk size.
+- Like with OneShard and Sharded deployments, you can choose the memory size.
-  However note that the sizes you choose are for the entire deployment.
+  Note, however, that the size you choose is for the entire deployment.
   For OneShard and Sharded deployments the chosen sizes are per node.

 ![ArangoGraph Deployment Single Server](images/arangograph-new-deployment-singleserver.png)